umbraco/rfcs/cms/0020-install-process-under-net-core.md

 The answers that we are hoping to get from the community are:

 1. Are you aware of any better alternatives?
-1. Are you aware of any possible why to archive the existing workflow?
+1. Are you aware of any possible way to achieve the existing workflow?

 ## Related RFCs